Matt1270/consultDash/README.md

 # Installing console dash on raspberry pi

-### This FORK is my personal test bed for my car install.
+## This FORK is my personal test bed for my car install.

-### I have a RPI 2 with too many USB dongles, a 7" Touch screen (orig), and more to come..
+I have a RPI 2 with too many USB dongles, a 7" Touch screen (orig), and more to come..

-##### If RPI is a fresh install you might need to expand your file system
+If RPI is a fresh install you might need to expand your file system

-##### This is done on "newest" install of Raspbian from todays date. approx 1gb image.
+This is done on "newest" install of Raspbian from todays date. approx 1gb image.
 Official image..

+##### Please check the following before continuing
+Read carefully on your Raspberry Pi circuit board.
+It has to indicate something like “Raspberry Pi 4 Model B” or “Raspberry Pi 2 Model B”.

+If in doubt, run the following command in the terminal:

+`$ uname -m`

+If the result returned starts with “armv6” this is NOT possible.
+Abort mission, sorry.

+If the result starts with "armv7" this IS possible, please proceed.

+##### Preparation of your Raspberry Pi.
+Please update your system now.

 `sudo raspi-config`

-# You might want to enable ssh access:
+<i>You might want to enable ssh access

-Choose 05 - Interfacing Options
+`Choose 05 - Interfacing Options`

-Choose Enable SSH
+`Choose Enable SSH`</i>

+### Resize partitions.

-choose 07 - Advanced Settings
+`Choose 07 - Advanced Settings`

-..then choose option A1 (expand file system)
+`..then choose option A1 (expand file system)`

-Now reboot.
+`Now reboot.`

 ##### Update system.
 <i>At first boot, sometimes it is necessary to hit enter, before it will accept what you are writing :/</i>

 `$ sudo apt-get update -y&&sudo apt-get upgrade -y`

+Now reboot, this must happen.
+`sudo reboot --reboot`

 #### Instal Node.js and npm.
-Read the writing carefully on your Raspberry Pi circuit board to confirm it indicates something like “Raspberry Pi 4 Model B” or “Raspberry Pi 2 Model B”.
-If in doubt, run the following command in the terminal:

-$ uname -m
-If the result returned starts with “armv6”, you are running a Raspberry Pi based on the older ARMv6 chipset and the next Node.js installation step will not work; otherwise, you are ready for the next step.
+Append latest deb as source.
 `$ curl -sL https://deb.nodesource.com/setup_13.x | sudo -E bash -`

+point-rpi has to be removed also, just too be sure everything is clean.
-`$ sudo apt-get install -y nodejs`
+`$ sudo apt-get install -y nodejs&&sudo apt-get autoremove -y&&sudo apt-get upgrade -y`

 This command will check that you have the correct version:
+<i> I have node version v13.5.0</i>

 `$ node -v`

 Now check npm also:
+<i> I have npm version v6.13.4</i>

 `$ npm -v`

 ##### Install Dash